COURSE

 STRUCTURAL DESIGN

-SIZE, BEAUTY, AND TRUTH
+SIZE, BEAUTY AND TRUTH

-Denis Zastavni (2012) adds that when reinforced concrete began to be codified in the very early 1900s, what still needed to be produced was the synthesis of these particular features of reinforced concrete into new appropriated forms for the structural arrangements; this was exactly the area in which Maillart was to excel.
-He continues with the specific approach in his work to give form to these structures: ''It is supported by graphics, geometry, and graphic statics.
-It implies the careful choice of reference loadings, recourse to geometrical patterns, recourse to specific geometrical curves to establish the structural arrangement, and subsequently the use of an equilibration configuration to improve structural behavior.''
+Denis Zastavni (2012) elaborates that when reinforced concrete began to be codified in the early 1900s, what remained to be achieved was the synthesis of its unique properties into new, appropriate forms for structural arrangements.
+This was precisely where Maillart excelled.
+Zastavni describes Maillart’s specific approach to shaping these structures: “It is supported by graphics, geometry, and graphic statics.
+It implies the careful choice of reference loadings, recourse to geometrical patterns, recourse to specific geometrical curves to establish the structural arrangement, and subsequently the use of an equilibration configuration to improve structural behavior.”

 CULTURE

-RE-PRODUCTION OF NATURE
+REPRODUCTION OF NATURE

-At what scale can we understand this bridge?
-At its physical scale, placed in a cliff between the mountains about a hundred meters above a wild valley that denies nature, overlaps with it, and challenges it, or at the spatial scale of the endless horizon created by the massive surrounding mountains?
-Or its abstract scale, on which one suddenly feels everything larger, farther, and higher than it is?
-Perhaps, with its own human scale, one can only feel the integrity, fragility, and gravity of nature on the Salginatobel Bridge.
-But can a bridge “produce” nature?
-Clearly, it does not do so in any empirical sense, says Reinhold Martin (2016): ‘’It does so in the sense that the act of bridging, or the system of bridging—the road, the terrain, the cars, the bridge itself—enables a physical and cognitive connection to be made and meaningful both symbolically and experientially that could not have been made before.
-Infrastructure therefore helps us recognize the cultural production of what we normally call "nature."
+Perhaps at its own human scale, one can only sense the integrity, fragility, and gravity of nature while standing on the Salginatobel Bridge.
+But can a bridge "produce" nature?
+Clearly, it does not in any empirical sense.
+As Reinhold Martin (2016) explains: “It does so in the sense that the act of bridging, or the system of bridging—the road, the terrain, the cars, the bridge itself—enables a physical and cognitive connection to be made, meaningful both symbolically and experientially, that could not have been made before.
+Infrastructure, therefore, helps us recognize the cultural production of what we normally call 'nature.'"

 RESOURCES